Last Modified: September 27, 2021

-This DPA covers the processing of: (1) personal data that the Partner uploads, transfers, or otherwise provides to HubSpot in connection with a Partner Agreement; and (2) personal data that HubSpot (or its customers) uploads, transfers, or otherwise provides to Partner in connection with the Partner Agreement.
+This Partner DPA covers the processing of: (1) Personal Data that the Partner uploads, transfers, or otherwise provides to HubSpot in connection with a Partner Agreement; and (2) Personal Data that HubSpot (or its customers) uploads, transfers, or otherwise provides to Partner in connection with the Partner Agreement.

-Collectively, this DPA (including the SCCs, as defined below) and the Partner Agreement are referred to in this DPA as the “Agreement”.
-In the event of any conflict or inconsistency between any of the terms of the Agreement, the provisions of the following documents (in order of precedence) shall prevail: (a) the SCCs (b) this DPA; and (c) the Partner Agreement.
+Collectively, this Partner DPA (including the SCCs, as defined below) and the Partner Agreement are referred to in this Partner DPA as the “Agreement.”
+In the event of any conflict or inconsistency between any of the terms of the Agreement, the provisions of the following documents (in order of precedence) shall prevail: (a) the SCCs (b) this Partner DPA; and (c) the Partner Agreement.

 “Controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data.

-“EU Personal Data” means Personal Information the sharing of which pursuant to this Agreement is regulated by the Directive, the General Data Protection Regulation, and Local Data Protection Laws.
+“European Personal Data” means Personal Data the sharing of which pursuant to this Agreement is regulated by European Data Protection Laws.

 “Joint Customer” means a customer of both Partner and HubSpot.

-“Joint Customer Personal Data” means any Personal Information for which a Joint Customer acts as a Controller.
+“Joint Customer Personal Data” means any Personal Data for which a Joint Customer acts as a Controller.

-“HubSpot Personal Data” means any Personal Information for which HubSpot acts as a Controller.
+“HubSpot Personal Data” means any Personal Data for which HubSpot acts as a Controller.

-“Partner Personal Data” means any Personal Information for which Partner acts a Controllerf.
+“Partner Personal Data” means any Personal Data for which Partner acts as a Controller.

-“Personal Data” means any information relating to an identified or identifiable individual where such information is contained within Customer Data and is protected similarly as personal data or personally identifiable information under applicable Data Protection Law.
+“Personal Data” means any information relating to an identified or identifiable individual where such information is contained within HubSpot Personal Data, Partner Personal Data or Joint Customer Personal Data and is protected similarly as personal data or personally identifiable information under applicable Data Protection Laws.

-“Personal Data Breach” means any accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Information.
+“Personal Data Breach” means any the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Data.